LordHo/2021_VRDL_Final_Method_4/README.md

     - OTHER
     - SHARK
     - YFT
-  - eval (with same struct as train)
+  - val (with same struct as train)

-The eval dataset is the first 10% data in each label, and other 90% is for training.
+The val dataset is the first 10% data in each label, and other 90% is for train.

 ## Train